Workshop2/Syringe-Examples/README.md

 # Syringe-Examples
-A set of example XML files for the Syringe project
+A set of example test files for the Syringe project